Timing your contractions can help you decide if you are in true labour or not.

 Your midwife will probably tell you to stay at home until your contractions are frequent.
 If you live a long distance from the hospital you may be asked to come in earlier.

-Non-urgent advice: Call your midwife for when your contractions are in a regular pattern and:
+Urgent advice: Call your midwife when your contractions are regular and: